-If changing your name, include proof of your change of name (Usually, a certified copy of your court order.
+If changing your name, include proof of your change of name.
+(This is usually a certified copy of your court order.
 Alternatively, proof of name change through marriage, adoption, divorce, or Certificate of Naturalization.)

 STEP 4: FOR THOSE CHANGING THEIR GENDER MARKERS